hmrc/ReactiveMongo/SslAndX509IntegrationTests.md

 ```
 We will use a different email (`testclient@testclient.com`), different passphrase(`testclient`) and different `O` and `OU` for our client certificate so that we have enough differentiators.

-Again, be sure you use the same fields as we do below baring in mind the passphrase is `testclient`:
+Again, be sure you use the same fields as we do below bearing in mind the passphrase is `testclient`:

 ```sh
 Generating a 2048 bit RSA private key